OpenMined/KotlinSyft/README.md

                     model.updateModel(updatedParams.map { it.toTensor() })
                     // get the required loss, accuracy, etc values just like you do in Pytorch Android val accuracy = outputResult[1].toTensor().dataAsFloatArray.last()
-                } ?: handleEmptyOutput() // this will happen when plan execution fails.
+                } ?: return // this will happen when plan execution fails.
-                // Most probably due to device state not fulfilling syft config constraints }
+                // Most probably due to device state not fulfilling syft config constraints
+                // You should not handle any error here and simply return to close the subscriber.
+                // Failing to return from onReady will crash the application.
+                // All error handling must be done with `onError` Listener }
         }